panoply/syncify/readme.md

 </summary>
 <p>

 The `import` option refers to a directory where downloaded themes will be written.
-Syncify provides the ability to download themes from your online store and it is within this directory theme files will be created.
+Syncify provides the ability to download themes from your online store and it is within this directory the files are created.

 </p>
 </details>